 With You I am given space- to flounder, and flap,

 and spread my big Natalia wings…

 and with you pushing me … I (fucking) fly.

 I just had an interesting couple of conversations with my Aunt & Uncle in Ghana whose mum just died today.
 I called to see how they both are, expecting sad or heavy emotions but, instead, they both answered the phone with their usual cheery banter.
 Then we laughed and did our usual mickey-taking ‘hello old woman/man’ repartee in Twi, our Ghanaian language.
 And they weren’t faking or putting on a brave face.

 When I asked how they are each, separately, said there fine.
 But the interesting part was that my Aunt responded saying ‘How can I not be?
 I have your Grandma here, my family, so I am not alone, we are together and so we are fine’ (paraphrased).

-Now to western ears this may sound cold or ‘in denial’ but rather I think it reflects the general attitude of ‘joy balanced with pragmatism’ that permeates Ghanaian culture.
+Now to western ears, this may sound cold or ‘in denial’ but it’s not.
+I think it just reflects the general attitude of ‘joy balanced with pragmatism’ that permeates Ghanaian culture.